Skip to content

 You should:

-• be kept informed of progress and provided with a full response
+• Be kept informed of progress and provided with a full response.

-• be reassured that your care and treatment will not be affected as a result of making a complaint
+• Be reassured that your care and treatment will not be affected as a result of making a complaint.

-• be offered the opportunity to discuss the complaint with the lead investigator
+• Be offered the opportunity to discuss the complaint with the lead investigator.

-• expect appropriate action to be taken following your complaint
+• Expect appropriate action to be taken following your complaint.

-How to contact the Complaints Team
+How to contact PALS

 Can I get help to make my complaint?